-Because job centers are located outside of those demographic concentrations, too many lowwage workers in eastern parts of the region must spend significant time and money commuting to those centers.
-These commutes could be made worse by proposed cuts being considered to public transportation in and around DC because many of these workers "cannot afford to own cars and those who work irregular or off-peak hours when transit service is less frequent."Ixv
+Because job centers are located outside of those demographic concentrations, too many lowwage workers in eastern parts of the region must spend significant time and money commuting

 The Need for Far More Tech Talent

 The region that runs from Baltimore to the north to Richmond in the south is considered the nation's second-largest technology hub.
 The emergence of this hub has spawned an enormous demand for family-sustaining jobs requiring a range of IT skills that regional employers have had a very difficult time coming close to filling, even before the pandemic.